 SOP - Standard Operating Procedure, the ‘doctrine’ or established way of operating

-For the use of LSD in military intelligence, see:
+For the use of LSD in military intelligence analysis, see:

 'Microdosing: Improving performance enhancement in intelligence analysis' by Major Emre Albayrak USMC, Marine Corps Gazette February 2019